ole-old/BeLL-System-Documentation/Guide-for-Content-Developers/README.md

 # Getting video content into the BeLL System

-Because the BeLL Apps is built on Open Web Standards that work in browsers, we suggest you format your videos in the WEBM format.
+Because the BeLL Apps is built on Open Web Standards that work in browsers, we suggest you format your videos in the WebM format.
-If your videos are not already in the WEBM format, you can convert them using the free and Open Source software, [Miro Video Converter](http://www.mirovideoconverter.com/).
+If your videos are not already in the WebM format, you can convert them using the free and Open Source software, [Miro Video Converter](http://www.mirovideoconverter.com/).